 |% Daily Value*|

 |Total Fat 0g||0%|

 |Saturated Fat 0g||0%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 It's important to use dry red wine in this recipe because so much sugar, in the form of corn syrup or golden syrup and honey, are added.
-You don't want the wine to taste too sweet - it should still have the acidity and tannic quality of a red wine.
-I would also not recommend that you use a really good wine in this recipe.
-Just your average bottle of fairly dry wine, similar to a house wine at a restaurant, would be perfect.
+You don't want the wine to taste too sweet—it should still have the acidity and tannic quality of red wine.
+You also don't need to use an especially good wine; just an average bottle of fairly dry wine, similar to a house wine at a restaurant, would be perfect.

 The orange peel should be either cut fairly fine or cut into big loops that will look pretty in the beverage.
 You can remove the orange peel and cinnamon stick before serving or leave it in to add even more flavor as the beverage is served.

 Put out ceramic cups, such as coffee cups or punch cups, with this recipe.
-Put a thin slice of orange in the bottom of each cup and let your guests ladle the mulled wine over the orange.
+Put a thin slice of orange inside of each cup and let your guests ladle the mulled wine over the orange.

-Combine both bottles of wine, corn syrup or Golden Syrup, honey, water, orange peel, cinnamon stick, allspice and nutmeg in a 4-quart crockpot and stir well to combine.
+Combine both bottles of wine, corn syrup, honey, water, orange peel, cinnamon stick, allspice and nutmeg in a 4-quart crockpot and stir well to combine.